 Article 5.8 Special paid leave

 a.
-For the death of relatives and in-laws in the first degree: four days; for the death of relatives and in-laws in the second degree: two days.
+For the death of relatives and in-laws in the first degree ((adoptive) parents, (adopted) children): four days; for the death of relatives and in-laws in the second degree (grandparents, grandchildren, brothers and sisters): two days.
 If the employee has been entrusted with the interment or cremation this number may be increased by four days.

 b.
 For their partner’s childbirth: one day.